Complex Ops

 The log-cumsum-exp function is a numerically stable way to compute the logarithm of the cumulative sum of exponentials.

-keyword argument to control the axis along which
+You can pass in the axis keyword argument to control the axis along which

-the log-cum-sum-exp is computed.
+the log-cumsum-exp is computed.

 Tensor.manual_seed(42)